Changes to your waste and recycling collections

 To standardise collections, the vast majority of households will receive a free 180-litre black wheeled general waste bin well ahead of the changes to collection services.
 Communal properties and purpose-built flats will be assessed separately.
 The rollout of new bins is planned to begin in January 2026 and will continue through to March.
 Residents can make use of the new bin instead of their old bin straight away or store it until alternate weekly collections begin.

-1. You can only opt out of receiving a new bin and continue to use your existing general waste bin if it is a 180-litre or smaller wheeled bin.
 You must contact us before your new bin is due to be delivered in order to opt out.
-The opt out application process will be available from early December 2025 via an online form, or by calling our customer services team
+You can opt out by filling out our online form, or by calling our customer services team

 What if I need more refuse bin capacity?